viniazvd/vue-coe-breadcrumb/README.md

   // ...

   breadcrumb: {
-    getters: 'anyGettersFromYourStore', // the label of this route / crumb will be populated by the called getters value
+    getters: 'anyGettersFromYourStore' // the label of this route / crumb will be populated by the called getters value }
-    name: 'nameOfTheCurrentRoute'
-  }

   // ...